 2. Stop going the extra mile to please her.

-I learned this the hard way.
+I learned this the hard way with my husband’s mother.
 After years of accommodation and fake smiles, I stopped worrying about making her happy and started worrying about my own happiness.
 The truth is, a truly toxic mother-in-law will never be happy.
 Do you find yourself planning events, inviting her to parties, attending holidays, dinners and birthdays just for her to show up and ruin your fun?
 If you find yourself in situations where your mother-in-law is ruining exciting and fun memories it is time to take a step back and realize maybe she shouldn’t be there at all.
-Talk to you spouse and let him know that you don’t want to spend happy times trying to please an unpleasable person; it most likely bothers him, too.
+Talk to your spouse and let him know that you don’t want to spend happy times trying to please an unpleasable person; it most likely bothers him, too.

-3. She might put her own selfishness above her child’s happiness.
+3. Know she might put her own selfishness above her child’s happiness.

 4. Create distance, either physical or emotional.